 It is called Shinkansen in Japan, Train a Grande Vitesse in France, and ICE in Germany.
 Today, streamlining and speed are seen across Europe, Asia, and Africa.
 The concepts of streamlining and high-speed were not a product of the interurban era, but the need to perfect it was.
-In order to reduce costs and induce ridership interurban cars had to operate faster at lower expense.
 The most recent flowering of that which the interurbans pioneered is found on electric high-speed rail lines on every continent that is not in the Americas.

 Speed can be a real personal issue when that needed item is needed immediately.
-Federal Express (now FedEx) offers delivery the next day when "it absolutely, positively, has to be there overnight."
+Federal Express (now FedEx) advertised that it could get it to you when "it absolutely, positively, has to be there overnight."
 But the interurbans pioneered electric express same day shipping.